 URLs are responsible for the proper organization of your website’s content.
 They connect your content with the users.
 URL structure primarily matters for these main two reasons:

-- User Experience: Great UX is the vital factor.
+Great UX is a vital factor.
 Improving the user experience of the website by using a logical URL structure with page hierarchies is regarded as one of the best practices.
 Organized content makes every website easier to navigate for humans and thus attracts attention.
 In addition to structuring URLs with a logical organization also consider using URLs that are simple, easily understandable, and include keywords.
 The content on a web page that describes everything a user wants to know about the website is SEO-friendly.
-Simple URLs give the user’s the best user experience.
-Optimizing URLs with keywords that distinctly put through info providing a better understanding of what the page content is about.
+Simple URLs give the users the best user experience.
+Optimizing URLs with keywords that distinctly put through info provides a better understanding of what the page content is about.